do_not_disturb_altRecruitment Complete

 Primary Outcome

-- Progression-free survival (PFS)Time interval from enrollment to PSA progression, clinical progression or death, whichever occurs first.
+- Progression Free Survival (PFS)Time interval from enrollment to PSA progression, clinical progression or death, whichever occurs first.
 PSA progression is defined as when the PSA demonstrates an increase that is more than 50% of nadir, taking as reference the lowest recorded PSA level since starting androgen deprivation therapy (ADT).
 Clinical progression is defined as increasing symptomatic bone metastases, radiographic progression per Response Evaluation Criteria In Solid Tumors (RECIST) criteria (v.
-1.1) for soft tissue metastases and PCWG3 criteria for bone metastases, or clinical deterioration due to cancer per investigator's opinion.date_rangeTime Frame:Approximately 12 months after end of enrollment
+1.1) for soft tissue metastases and PCWG3 criteria for bone metastases, or clinical deterioration due to cancer per investigator's opinion.date_rangeTime Frame:24 months after the end of enrollment, approximately 40 months after first patient initiated/enrolled

 Secondary Outcome

-- Overall survival (OS)Time from the date of enrollment until death resulting from any cause or the date last known alivedate_rangeTime Frame:Approximately 24 months after end of enrollment
+- Overall survival (OS)Time from the date of enrollment until death resulting from any cause or the date last known alive.date_rangeTime Frame:24 months after the end of enrollment, approximately 40 months after first patient initiated/enrolled

 - Radiographic Progression-free survival (rPFS)Time from enrollment to investigator-assessed radiographic progression per Response Evaluation Criteria In Solid Tumors (RECIST) criteria (v.
-1.1) for soft tissue metastases and PCWG3 criteria for bone metastases or death, whichever occurs firstdate_rangeTime Frame:Approximately 24 months after end of enrollment
+1.1) for soft tissue metastases and PCWG3 criteria for bone metastases or death, whichever occurs first.date_rangeTime Frame:24 months after the end of enrollment, approximately 40 months after first patient initiated/enrolled

-- Complete PSA response ratePSA level of less than 0.2 ng per milliliter on two consecutive measurements at least 4 weeks apartdate_rangeTime Frame:At 6 months after first administration
+- Undetectable PSA response ratePSA level of less than 0.2 ng per milliliter on two consecutive measurements at least 4 weeks apart.date_rangeTime Frame:At 6 months after first administration.

 Trial design